KimFoukaris/exceptional-realty/README.md

 # Description

-This is an example site for hte Exceptional Realty Group.
+This is an example site for the Exceptional Realty Group.